Nianna/hyphenator/README.md

 ## Example usage

 ### Using defaults
-By default input text is automatically split into tokens.
-After hyphenation each word's prefix and suffix must be at least 2 characters long.
+Input text is automatically split into tokens.
+By default the first and last chunk after hyphenation must be at least 2 characters long.
 Space is used as word separator and hyphen as syllables separator.
 ```
 List<String> patterns = ... // load the patterns from hyph dictionary file
 Hyphenator hyphenator = new Hyphenator(patterns);